 A transient must be without resources with which to purchase the item or service that will enable him to return to his community.
-Prior to authorizing payment, the Worker must verify that the transient has a place to live or that another agency will assist him to become reestablished in the community to which he wishes to return using a collateral contact to verify this.
-Applications for transportation by transients must not be denied if the maximum payment does not complete the arrangements.
+Prior to authorizing payment, the Worker must verify by a collateral contact that the transient has a place to live or that another agency will assist him to become reestablished in the community to which he wishes to return.
+Applications for transportation by transients must not be denied if the maximum payment does not complete the travel arrangements.
 However, the Worker must determine how far they can travel and whether or not there is another agency in that location to help them.